Use date links to move quickly to the month in

 http://downtownfairbanks.com for more details.
 (907) 452-8671

 fundraiser for the Georgeson Botanical Garden.
-This year's theme is historical
+This year's theme is Russian.
+Lots of events rolled into one,

 Costumes are encouraged but not required.
 Tea in the garden, games,

 refreshments, demonstrations, arts & crafts, music.
-Tickets are $35 and include
+Tickets are available

-Garden (special project is to put a roof on the amphitheater.)
-This is a chance to enjoy the Garden at its height, while helping
+Garden.
+With or without costumes, this is your chance to enjoy the Garden at its height, while helping

 make the garden even better!